stavros-melidoniotis/efood-order-tracker/README.md

 Otherwise, you can manually install the extension by following the instructions below:

 1. Clone this repo
-2. Open Chrome and navigate to `chrome://extensions`
+2. Open Chrome (or your preferred Chromium based browser) and navigate to the extensions page (`chrome://extensions` on Chrome)
 3. Enable developer mode (upper right corner) and click the "Load unpacked" button
 4. Find the cloned repo on your computer and select it, then press "Open"

-The extension is loaded into Chrome and ready to be used!
+The extension is loaded into your browser and ready to be used!

 Inspired by [Efood-Chrome-Extension-Timer](https://github.com/great-tse/Efood-Chrome-Extension-Timer) by [@great-tse](https://github.com/great-tse).
 Special thanks to [@gioiliop7](https://github.com/gioiliop7) for the enhancement ideas and aesthetic contribution!